University of Alabama at Birmingham

 State DEI laws

-The University of Alabama at Birmingham is in a state with an anti-DEI law.
+University of Alabama at Birmingham is in a state with an anti-DEI law.

 The legal landscape around these laws changes quickly.
 At CollegeIQ, we do our best to update this data as soon as new laws are passed.
 But students who are concerned about this should conduct research on the latest laws (and possible future laws) in the state before selecting a college

 DEI laws primarily impact public schools.
-Knowing this, you may wish to contact The University of Alabama at Birmingham to learn more about how these laws can impact your experience at the school.
+Knowing this, you may wish to contact University of Alabama at Birmingham to learn more about how these laws can impact your experience at the school.

 Mistakes were made